A Certified Service-Disabled Veteran-Owned Small Business

-Each special security officer/agent must have the knowledge, skills, commitment, and intestinal fortitude to handle the rigorous training course of Guard Force International.
-INC. It’s the job of GFI Academy to get agent trainees ready to serve skillfully and faithfully, and when necessary, to send students home if they aren’t fit to be GFI agents.
+Each special security officer/agent must have the knowledge, skills, commitment, and intestinal fortitude to handle the rigorous training course of Guard Force Inc. It’s the job of GFI Academy to get agent trainees ready to serve skillfully and faithfully, and when necessary, to send students home if they aren’t fit to be GFI agents.

 The 2 weeks of training includes 120 hours of instruction in four major concentrations: academics, emergency medical, firearms training, and operational skills.
 Due to the sensitive nature of our industry we can provide clients and prospective clients a list of our academic course outline.
 For security purposes we can not list that information in an online environment.